DimitriPalmer22/Studio-Docs/Projects/Summer Project/Level Design/LD Meeting - Modular Kits.md

+# What Are your Tasks?

+- Create a modular kit to find a good balance between granularity and ease of use
+- Create at least 2 level blockouts

 If you want to see what I did for a modular kit open the "KitSizeTest01" Level in ``
 - Here, you'll see a small gallery of the simple modular pieces I put together.
 - Also, I made a room using these pieces.